Traneptora/grimoire/_posts/2015-11-19-investiture-of-wind.markdown

 **Duration**: Concentration, up to 10 minutes

-Until the spell ends, wind whirls around you, and you gain the following benefits.
+Until the spell ends, wind whirls around you, and you gain the following benefits:

  * Ranged weapon attacks made against you have disadvantage on the attack roll.